radu103/NServiceDiscovery/README.md

     * [TO DO] Sync of app dependencies & app configurations using mqtt messages
     * [TO DO] Sync of general configuration using mqtt messages
 * [TO DO] Auto select persistency type on Cloud Foundry vased on VCAP_SERVICES binded to app
+* [TO DO] Auto select persistency type based on CF environment variables
 * [TO DO] Persistence save & load with SAP HANA / Mongo / Redis

 ## Not in scope yet